Watch Devin Booker's Incredible Shot Over LaMelo Ball

 Devin Booker and the Phoenix Suns defeated LaMelo Ball and the Charlotte Hornets on Sunday night in Arizona.

-On Sunday, Devin Booker made his return to the Phoenix Suns starting lineup after missing seven games with a hamstring injury, and he looked great.
+On Sunday, Devin Booker made his return to the Phoenix Suns starting lineup after missing seven games with a hamstring injury, and he looked great in his return.

 The two-time All-Star had 16 points, six rebounds and five assists in the Suns 137-106 win over the Charlotte Hornets.